 What Should I Look for in a Good Divorce Lawyer?

 According to the Divorce pamphlet produced by the State Bar of Wisconsin: "Contrary to what many people believe, good divorce lawyers don't push their clients into full-scale war.
 This only leaves behind damage and resentment that can linger for years.
 The best outcome is a divorce that allows two people to begin to heal and get on with their lives.
 Toward that end, divorce attorneys help their clients settle their divorce, if at all possible, rather than go to trial."
+We make it easy to speak to our divorce lawyers in Madison.
+You can chat online, set up a video conferance call, or meet in person at our law firm in Madison.

 What Are the Basics in a Divorce?